rnbguy/oopsla21artifact/microbenchmarks/README.md

 This will generate the final plots as PDF.
 Please see the [output](#output) section.

 **Notes**
-- If running the script `BuildAndRunMicrobenchmarks` returns an error `$'\r': command not found` then run this command first to get rid of the carriage return characters `sed 's/\r$//' BuildAndRunMicrobenchmarks.sh > BuildAndRunMicrobenchmarksFixed.sh`.
-Then do `chmod u+x BuildAndRunMicrobenchmarksFixed.sh` and finally use `BuildAndRunMicrobenchmarksFixed` in place of the original script `BuildAndRunMicrobenchmarks`.
 - The parameters used above can take a long time (~ one day), so it is recommended to run with smaller iterations/test-cases, for instance:
 - ```
   ./BuildAndRunMicrobenchmarks.sh --numIterations=2000 --testCases=30